Park Bo-gum: Awards and nominations

 Park has received various awards and nominations across film, television, theater, and entertainment, including two Baeksang Arts Awards and a Blue Dragon Series Award.
 He has also received state recognition, notably a Prime Minister's Commendation in 2022 for his participation in charitable and volunteer activities.
-Park has been included multiple times in the Forbes Korea Power Celebrity list and Gallup Korea's Television Actor of the Year survey, topping each list once.
+Park has been included multiple times in the Forbes Korea Power Celebrity list and Gallup Korea's Television Actor of the Year survey, topping the former once and the latter twice.